 This map and associated short videos is an interactive resource that illustrates work happening across Colorado intended to ensure we have ample clean water supplies alongside healthy flowing rivers.

 2019 Otter — RMCC River Conservation Award

-RMCC awarded our first, and perhaps annual, Conservation Award – The Otter – to Wildlands Restoration Volunteers.
-This year’s award focused on river conservation.
+RMCC awarded our first Conservation Award – The Otter – to Wildlands Restoration Volunteers.
+That award focused on river conservation.
 The awards committee evaluated organizations based on the following criteria: